sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 <a id="12-Design-Overview"></a>
 ## 1.2 Design Overview

-Dynamicy host learning extension leverages well-known BGP technics described in [RFC9012](https://datatracker.ietf.org/doc/rfc9012/).
+Dynamic host learning extension leverages well-known BGP technics described in [RFC9012](https://datatracker.ietf.org/doc/rfc9012/).

 VOQ architecture does not use any usual encapsulation such as VxLAN, MPLS, IP, etc. Packets being transmitted on ingress device are encapsulated using a Fabric Header.
 That fabric header is usually ASIC specific.
-However, within SONiC community, the VOQ based architecture is common and enhanced by all contributors including Cisco.
+However, within SONiC community, the VOQ based architecture is common and enhanced by all contributors.

 The packet format looks like:
 ```